 Envirovent produces several IP45-rated, 4-inch fans with different features under the SIL 100S ‘badge’ ranging from the basic model to fans with timers and humidity sensors as well as a unit with an on-switch triggered by a motion detector.
 The fans are designed for direct exhaust except for one model that is specified for use with ducting.

-All models share a common fascia and motor that moves 26 liters/sec of air while consuming 8 watts of power.
-The motor is mounted on small damper blocks that allow for quiet running and the vendor claims a noise rating of 26 dBA at 10 feet.
+All models share a common fascia and motor that moves 26 litres/sec of air while consuming 8 watts of power.
+The motor is mounted on small damper blocks that allow for quiet running and the vendor claims a noise rating of 26 dBA at 3 metres.
 The fascia is a ‘traditional’ white plastic square with concentric air guides fronting an axial fan.
 The design incorporates backdraught flaps.

 This fan is not ‘silent’ but the noise level is acceptable and the extraction rate is excellent.
 Reviews are universally positive and these fans are a good choice at a fair price.